Resources

 Trusted Education & Local Guidance for Families, Providers and Communities

-At Agape Life Multicultural Services (ALMS), we believe that education is just as important as treatment.
+At Agape Life Multicultural Services (ALMSPllc), we believe that education is just as important as treatment.
 The more you understand chronic wounds, their risks and your care options, the better your outcomes.

 This Resource Center is designed for: